Now: origin server hardening

 - Assisted onboarding paths for approved adult communities.

-- Pricing that accounts for model usage, media generation, storage, and operator support.
+- Pricing that combines managed setup, monthly operation, model usage, media generation,

 - Preset personas and configuration profiles for common server types.